 By , Julia Marsh

-A Weinstein rep did not immediately return a messages seeking comment.
+Lawyers for Madonna and the co-op board did not immediately return messages seeking comment.